metno/S-ENDA-documentation/source/doi_howto.rst

 Creation of landing pages and assignment of DOI
 ===============================================

-In order for the DOI registration agency (DataCite) to assign a DOI, METNO has to send:
+In order for the DOI registration agency (DataCite) to assign a DOI, MET Norway has to send:

 1. A metadata file containing at least the DataCite mandatory elements
 2. A URL of the landing page, which will be the persistent URL to which the DOI resolves